 To fill in new plants in holes in existing gardens or in a new area, mulch around plants to keep from drying out, and regularly water until plants are established.

-Mulch: used to conserve moisture; helps retain fertility of soil; suppresses weeds
+Mulch is used to conserve moisture; helps retain fertility of soil; suppresses weeds.
+But remember: do not put mulch against stem of plants

 Compost: low concentrated but balanced soil amendment; provides moderate amount of fertilizer